wbyoung/lampie/README.md

 - **Even more**
   There are some more goodies in to docs below.
 Enjoy!

-_Note: currently this is limited to Blue switches using ZHA, but ideally Z2M and other Inovelli switches will be added in the future._
+_Note: currently this is limited to Blue switches using ZHA or Zigbee2MQTT, but other Inovelli switches will be added in the future._

 **Configure notifications** for multiple switches easily: